HL7/US-Core-STU3/pages/_includes/us-core-careteam-search.md

 -----------

-`GET /CarePlan?patient=[id]&category=assess-plan`
+`GET /CareTeam?patient=[id]&category=assess-plan`

 *Support:* Mandatory to support search by patient.

 *Implementation Notes:* Search for all patient assessments and plans of treatment for a patient.
-Fetches a bundle of all CarePlan resources for the specified patient [(how to search by reference)] and [(how to search by token)].
+Fetches a bundle of all CareTeam resources for the specified patient [(how to search by reference)] and [(how to search by token)].

 .